Mont Des Arts Cultural Walk, Brussels

 9) Mont des Arts (Mount of the Arts)

-While the glass and steel cube that forms the new entrance to the Convention Centre has altered the upper section of the complex, the perspective conceived by architects in the 1950s has largely been preserved.
-From this elevated viewpoint, the iconic Town Hall tower in the Grand Square is prominently visible, and on a sunny day, you can even catch a glimpse of the Sacred Heart Basilica and the Atomium.
+Apart from these attractions, The Mount of the Arts offers one of Brussels' finest views.
+Though the glass-and-steel cube, that forms the new entrance to the Convention Centre, has altered the upper section of the complex, the perspective conceived by architects in the 1950s has largely been preserved.
+The iconic Town Hall tower in Grand Square is prominently visible from this elevated vantage point.
+On a sunny day, you can even catch a glimpse of the Sacred Heart Basilica and the Atomium.

-To the west, you'll find the bronze Statue of Albert I, depicted in military attire on his beloved horse.
-Arguably one of Belgium's most beloved kings, Albert earned national hero status for his unwavering resistance against the Germans during World War I. His tragic death in a climbing accident near Namur, in southern Belgium, in 1934 elicited a genuine outpouring of grief.
-Across the square from him stands a statue of his wife, Queen Elizabeth, while the dome of the Church of Saint James provides a captivating backdrop.
+Rising to the west is the bronze equestrian statue of Albert I, inaugurated in 1951.
+The king earned national hero status for his unwavering resistance against the Germans during World War I. His tragic death in a climbing accident near Namur, in southern Belgium, in 1934, elicited a genuine outpouring of grief.
+Across the square from the king's monument, stands a statue of his wife, Queen Elizabeth.

 10